mdn/content/files/en-us/learn/common_questions/tools_and_setup/set_up_a_local_testing_server/index.md

 Some examples won't run if you open them as local files.
 This can be due to a variety of reasons, the most likely being:

 - **They feature asynchronous requests**.
-Some browsers (including Chrome) will not run async requests (see [Fetching data from the server](/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Fetching_data)) if you just run the example from a local file.
+Some browsers (including Chrome) will not run async requests (see [Learn: Making network requests with JavaScript](/en-US/docs/Learn_web_development/Core/Scripting/Network_requests)) if you just run the example from a local file.
 This is because of security restrictions (for more on web security, read [Website security](/en-US/docs/Learn/Server-side/First_steps/Website_security)).
 - **They feature a server-side language**.
 Server-side languages (such as PHP or Python) require a special server to interpret the code and deliver the results.
 - **They include other files**.
 Browsers commonly treat requests to load resources using the `file://` schema as cross-origin requests.
   So if you load a local file that includes other local files, this may trigger a {{Glossary("CORS")}} error.